brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 ======
 Minimum and maximum (`-xms` and `-xmx`) memory should be set to the same value, as explained here: https://dzone.com/articles/benefits-of-setting-initial-and-maximum-memory-siz

-One exception: if you are on a low-memory system, and Minecraft takes up almost all your RAM, set your mimumum memory below your maximum memory to conserve as much as possible.
+One exception: if you are on a low-memory system, and Minecraft takes up almost all your RAM, set your minimum memory below your maximum memory to conserve as much as possible.

 Sizes are set in megabytes (`-Xms4096M`) or gigabytes (`-Xmx8G`)

-Allocating too much memory can force your operating system to page, make garbage collection pauses more severe, and/or slow the game down.
-Allocating too little can break garbage collection and/or slow the game down.
-Keep a close eye on the Windows Task manager (or your DE's system monitor) as Minecraft is running, and allocate only as much as it needs (which is usually less than 8G).
+Allocating too much memory can break gc or just slow Minecraft down, even if you have plenty to spare.
+Allocating too little can also slow down or break the game.
+Keep a close eye on the Windows Task manager (or your DE's system monitor) as Minecraft is running, and allocate only as much as it needs (which is usually less than 8G). `sparkc gcmonitor` will tell you if your allocation is too high (the pauses will be too long) or too low (frequent GC with a low memory warning in the notification).

 Garbage Collection
 ======